 On some systems, you can find in the error log a stack trace of where mysqld died.
 Note that the variable values written in the error log may not always be 100% correct.

-index files.
+files or index files.
 MySQL updates the files on disk with the

 write() system call after every SQL

 statement and before the client is notified about the result.

 (This is not true if you are running with the

 variable enabled, in which case data files are written but not

 index files.)
 This means that data file contents are safe even

 system ensures that the unflushed data is written to disk.
 You

 can force MySQL to flush everything to disk after every SQL